Skip to content

 • Python built-in types: str, int, float, bool

-• Configuration files (TOML, YAML, JSON, INI, etc.)
+• Configuration files (TOML, YAML, and JSON)

 • Pydantic models or dataclass instances

-• CLI arguments or environment variables
+• Command line arguments or environment variables

 • Clarity: It is clear which parameters a node depends on.
 The parameters are included in run and viz outputs.